Darmstadt, Germany Merck hosts the Annual Clinical Trials Symposium and East® Training Day

 2018 Clinical Operations in Oncology Trials EU attendees can debate the practical strategies to help their company improve operational efficiencies in conducting oncology clinical research.
 Cytel adaptive trial and data science experts will again contribute at this year's conference.

-The Scrip Awards categories range from rewarding the broader achievements of companies to innovations in deal-making, advances in R&D and the more personal accomplishments of teams and individuals.
+The 2018 Scrip Awards categories range from rewarding the broader achievements of drug development leaders to innovations in deal-making, advances in R&D and the more personal accomplishments of teams and individuals.

 Cytel will again sponsor this important gathering of Life Science professionals.
 Visit us at booth #28 to learn how our Data Science experts are helping biopharma companies to formulate optimal program development strategies.
 Cytel's Rajat Mukherjee will be speaking in the presentation "Adaptive Power Enhanced Multiple Testing" which will discuss the advantage of adaptive methods in multiple hypothesis testing.